 16 girls registered for Surrey Youth Games Training.
 81 juniors registered for Friday evening training but our average attendance was 45.
 As expected towards the end of the season numbers fell off dramatically and during high season numbers often exceeded 60.
 But this does reveal a trend that regular attendance is no longer the norm and this makes session planning difficult.

 Our average attendance for coaches was 10 which meant an average player/coach ratio of 5.7, well within ECB requirements.
 Congratulations to Andrew Mayne, Simon Wells and Will Letts who all took and passed their UKCC2 level coaching course.
-In a weekend in April 2019 we will be hosting a Coach Support Workers Course for players and parents who wish to take a more active part in helping the coaches on Friday evenings.
+In a weekend in Spring 2019 three parents will be going on the Coach Support Workers Course.
+This is designed for players and parents who wish to take a more active part in helping the coaches on Friday evenings.

 During the season we played matches in the East Surrey Colts League at u9, 11, 12 & 13 levels.
 The girls played in the u11 ‘Smash-It’ league and represented Mole Valley in the Surrey Youth Games.
 Coaches reports for each team follows.

 Division 1 – Played 7, Won 1, Lost 6.
 Position 8th

 This was a very young and inexperienced group.
 The main aim of the coaches was to get them used to playing matches and to understand the game.
 The attendance and enthusiasm at training throughout the season was excellent.
 We saw steady improvement throughout the group culminating in our first win against Oxted & Limpsfield.
 The outstanding moment was Freddie McLoughlin taking a hat-trick against Reigate Priory – all clean bowled.

 John Callcut, Barry Jordan & Matt Dedes.